Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: The proof of Theorem

 Next, we recall an algebraic inequality derived by Li-Ni-Wang \cite{Li-Ni-Wang:18}.
-Since in the proof of Theorem \ref{thm:main} we shall need part (2) of the following Lemma that was not stated in \cite{Li-Ni-Wang:18}, for the reader's convenience we shall include a proof here.
+Since, in the proof of Theorem \ref{thm:main}, we shall need the equality case that was not stated in \cite{Li-Ni-Wang:18}, we also include a proof here for the reader's convenience.